v2-mini/v2-mini-robot/README.md

 $ rostopic list
 ```

-Then, check the commands being published to the torso:
+Then, check torso commands are being published:
 ```
 $ rostopic echo /torso/torso_cmds
 ```

-And, check the commands being published to the torso:
+And, check base commands are being published:
 ```
 $ rostopic echo /base/base_cmds
 ```

 You should expect to see a lot of incoming data, and a value appear when buttons are pressed.

-**check arduino firmware**
+**check arduino firmware:**

 First check that the arduino nodes are running:
 ```
 rosnode list
 ```

 If `torsoware` and `baseware` nodes are listed, they are running.

 After checking that the data is published and the arduino nodes are up, it's possible that there's an error in the firmware.
 Debugging the firmware can get quite involved, but to aid you there are commented-out debugger publishers in each.
+Just publish the data you wish to confirm, and check it using the described method.